 For installation in Canada, field supplied plastic vent piping must comply with CAN/CSA B-149.1 (latest edition) and be certified to the standard for type BH Gas Venting Systems.
 ULC S636 components of this listed system shall not be interchanged with other vent systems or unlisted pipe/fittings.
 All plastic components and specified primers and glues of the certified vent system must be from a single manufacturer and not intermixed with other system manufacturer's vent system parts.
-The supplied vent adapters are certified as part of the combination boiler.
+The supplied CPVC exhaust vent adapter is certified as part of the combination boiler.